yaahc/yaahallo.github.io/_posts/2020-04-09-try-blocks.md

 In this version of rust `async` and `try` would effectively become block effects and act like `do` notation for their respective monads.
-Now, we could stop here, and only allow block effects in places where you couldnt already put an expression, function body blocks and bare blocks.
+Now, we could stop here, and only allow block effects in places where you couldn't already put an expression, function body blocks and bare blocks.
 Or we can go for maximum consistency and allow block effects in any expression with a block: